PhilipVigus/bank/README.md

 As a user
 So that I can save my money
-I want to be able to depost money
+I want to be able to deposit money
 ```